 GENERAL ASSEMBLIES.
 The Church of the Nazarene is a big family.
 Our quadrennial General Assemblies make that clear.
 We love getting together.
 Still, General Assemblies cost money It costs money to rent convention centers and stadiums, to print ballots, and to pay secretarial help.

 A recent Nazarene General Assembly heard reports from commissions studying the call of a pastor, Nazarene higher education, and the God-called evangelist.
 It takes money for these commissions to meet, research, and write recommendations for the assembly.
-It takes money to get Headquarters staff to the General Assembly.
+It takes money to get Global Ministry Center staff to the General Assembly.
 World Evangelism Fund money picks up those bills.

 He reminded them of the church's earlier financial troubles.
 Those had been severe.
 The problems had, however, evaporated when members radically increased their giving to World Evangelism Fund and to special missionary projects.
 God blesses obedient churches just as He does obedient people, Rev. Williams said.